|

 iron, copper, gold, and other metals available for large scale mining.
 And the

 water power potential in Alaska is boundless.
-Behind all these
+Behind all these possibilities lies the

 rugged beauty of Alaska with its magnificent mountains, its crystal lakes, great